-In addition, the Executive Board must assess and supervise the appropriateness, scope and reliability of the Group's capital adequacy management, decide on reporting with which the Executive Board monitors the business, risk-bearing capacity, risk status and internal control of the Group and its subsidiaries.
+In addition, the Executive Board must assess and supervise the appropriateness, scope and reliability of the Group's capital adequacy management, decide on reporting with which the Executive Board monitors the business, risk capacity, risk status and internal control of the Group and its subsidiaries.

-Executive Board meeting procedures and decision-making
+5.2.3 Executive Board meeting procedures and decision-making

 At its meeting, the Executive Board decides on the matters within its remit.
-The Executive Board may hold a meeting on a teleconference basis or using other media if the matter in question is urgent or there exists some other similar reason to do so.
+The Executive Board may hold a meeting on a teleconference basis or using other communications media if the matter in question is urgent or there exists some other similar reason to do so.
 Executive Board members must be given the opportunity to communicate with each other during decision-making.

-Convened by the Chairman or, whenever his is prevented, the Vice Chairman, an Executive Board meeting is mainly held once a week.
-The Executive Board's ordinary members and deputy members participate in the meetings.
+Convened by the Chair or, whenever he is prevented, the Vice Chair, an Executive Board meeting is mainly held once a week and is attended by the Executive Board's ordinary members.
 OP Financial Group's Chief Audit Executive has the right to be present and speak at Executive Board meetings.
 Executive Board meetings may also be attended by some other person whose presence is necessary due to the matter under discussion.